In this article, I will show you the 5 best ways how to implement kettlebell swings for conditioning, and get stronger in the process.

 All you need is a heavy kettlebell.

-This complex will start from doing 15 kettlebell swings, immediately followed by 15 goblet squats.
+This complex will start with doing 15 kettlebell swings, immediately followed by 15 goblet squats.
 Once you’re with squats, move on to do farmers walk.

-Also for farmers’ walk, feel free to use a heavier weight than you do for swings.
+Also for farmers’ walks, feel free to use a heavier weight than you do for swings.
 If you can get two heavy dumbbells, that’s even better.

 |Kettlebell Swings||15 reps||–|